Computational Speech Processing | Language documentation | Phonology

 ASR for codemixed and bilingual audio

-Computational methdos for aiding language documentation
+Computational methods for aiding language documentation

 My research focuses on computational methods in language documentation, particularly focusing on adapting foundational ASR architectures for processing fieldwork data.